w3f/PSPs/PSPs/drafts/psp-34.md

   "docs": [
     "Approves the account to transfer the specified token on behalf of the caller.", "",
-    "On success a `Approval` event is emitted.",
+    "On success an `Approval` event is emitted.",
     "",
     "# Errors",
     "",